TRY NEW VERSION

 files.docservice.url.site=https://documentserver/

-where the documentserver is the name of the server with the ONLYOFFICE Document Server installed and the storage-folder is the path where files will be created and stored.
+where the documentserver is the name of the server with the ONLYOFFICE Docs installed and the storage-folder is the path where files will be created and stored.
 You can set an absolute path.
 For example, D:\\folder.
 Please note that on Windows OS the double backslash must be used as a separator.

 If you want to experiment with the editor configuration, modify the parameters in the src/main/webapp/editor.jsp file.